AlvaroMatsuda/Portfolio_de_Projetos_AlvaroMatsuda/README.md

 I have mastery of all stages of developing a business solution using concepts and tools of Data Science, from understandong the business going throgh Exploratory Data Analysis (EDA), building models to publishing the model in production using Clouds.

-I have developed solution for important business problems such as forecasting store sales.
+I have developed solution for important business problems such as forecasting store sales and disease detection.

 **Analytical Tools:**